 Nonprofit organizations and agencies can post their opportunities and update information as needed.
 It’s a great way to promote your organization!

 Registered nonprofits, please note, it is up to you to keep your agency information and opportunities current.
 If you have misplaced your agency password, please contact Donna Pulda, Vice President of Volunteer Services, at (561) 375-6600.

 United Way of Palm Beach County’s Volunteer Center is actively involved with disaster management efforts as the lead volunteer agency for Palm Beach County Emergency Management ESF-15.
-As such, United Way coordinates volunteers to support the relief effort in the county before and after a disaster.
+As such, United Way recruits and coordinates volunteers year-round to support the relief effort in the county before and after a disaster.
 That responsibility includes calling into action United Way’s trained volunteers, opening a Volunteer Reception Center (VRC) to mobilize more volunteers (within 72 hours after a disaster strikes) throughout the county.